During high school, in my teenage years (1989-1992), I used to do a lot of coding on an Atari ST microcomputer.

 You will find videos of some of the screens (that I managed to recompile and run!) at this Youtube link.
 The full source code of some of my screens (including some screens not showing up in the Youtube link) is located here.
 All sources can be compiled with the Devpac 68000 assembler.

 The Atari ST demoscene is depicted in three books from Microzeit, which I highly recommend: Breakin' the borders (browsing the book video here), Beyond the borders, and Return of the borders.
-A book specifically dedicated to the cracking scene on the Atari ST during the late 80’s and early 90’s is currently in preparation (video).
+A book specifically dedicated to the cracking scene on the Atari ST during the late 80’s and early 90’s is also available: link video.